ManuFerHi/SiDi-FPGA/Cores/Computer/ZX Spectrum/Readme.md

 - Memory snapshot save/load in +D and Multiface.
 - Native TAP with turbo loading.
 Fast loading for TAP, CSW and TZX.
 - Kempston Mouse and Joystick.
-- Sinclair Joystick I
+- Sinclair Joystick 1,2.
+- Cursor joystick.
+- DivMMC and ZXMMC compatible SD Card interface, optionally with 8K ROM and 256K RAM (for ESXDOS use).
-- Turbo-Sound interface (dual YM2149 sound chips)
+- Turbo-Sound interface (dual YM2149 sound chips).
+- General Sound Interface.
-- Audio in from real [tape device](http://www.atari-forum.com/viewtopic.php?p=298401#p298401)
+- Audio in from real [tape device](http://www.atari-forum.com/viewtopic.php?p=298401#p298401).

 **Core requires MiST firmware update to build 2016/06/26 or newer!**

 ### Installation:
 Copy the *.rbf file at the root of the SD card.
 You can rename the file to core.rbf if you want the MiST to load it automatically at startup.
-Copy [spectrum.rom](https://github.com/sorgelig/ZX_Spectrum-128K_MIST/tree/master/releases) file to the root of SD card.
+Copy [spectrum.rom](https://github.com/mist-devel/mist-binaries/tree/master/cores/spectrum/spectrum.rom) file to the root of SD card.
 **Note:** always update spectrum.rom together with core to make sure you're using compatible ROM version.
 ROM is not always compatible with all releases (but always compatible with latest release), thus you need to keep the ROM if you want to use older version of core.

 For PAL mode (RGBS output) you need to put [mist.ini](https://github.com/sorgelig/ZX_Spectrum-128K_MIST/tree/master/releases/mist.ini) file to the root of SD card.
 Set the option **scandoubler_disable** for desired video output.